WHEN THE OCEAN ERUPTS WITH SEABIRDS

 Tutukaka, New Zealand

-During spring and summer, the waters offshore from Tutukaka can erupt into huge seabird feeding frenzies, sometimes involving tens of thousands of seabirds — a spectacular wildlife encounter that The Petrel Station seabird tours are famous for and one of New Zealand’s most extraordinary birdwatching experiences.
+During spring and summer, the waters offshore from Tutukaka can erupt into huge seabird feeding workups, often involving tens of thousands of seabirds — a spectacular wildlife encounter that The Petrel Station seabird tours are famous for and one of New Zealand’s most extraordinary birdwatching experiences.

-The sight and commotion of thousands of seabirds, the constant sound of chattering and wings fluttering, the heady seabird smell hanging in the air, the water boiling and churning with huge schools of fish, and at times the boat gets completely surrounded by seabirds
+The sight and commotion of thousands of seabirds, the constant sound of chattering and wings fluttering, the heady seabird smell hanging in the air, the water boiling with huge schools of fish, and at times the boat completely surrounded by seabirds …

-all this creating a true sensory overload that our guests often describe as one of the most memorable wildlife and birdwatching spectacles they’ve ever seen.
+… all creating a true sensory overload that our guests often describe as one of the most memorable birding spectacles they’ve seen.

-An exciting part of our spring and summer seabird tours is that, alongside the stunning lineup of seabird species encountered throughout the day, there’s also the chance to experience our huge seabird feeding workups.
+An exciting part of our spring and summer seabird tours is that, alongside the stunning lineup of seabird species encountered throughout the day, there’s also the chance to experience these huge feeding workups of seabirds and massive schools of fish, all feeding together on the abundant zooplankton that's near the surface.

-Whether you’re a birdwatcher, wildlife enthusiast, photographer, or simply someone wanting to experience nature at its grandest, this is a spectacle of scale, energy, and sheer visual impact — one of the most exciting offshore wildlife birding experiences in New Zealand.
+Whether you’re a birdwatcher, wildlife enthusiast, photographer, or simply someone wanting to experience nature at its grandest, this is a spectacle of scale and energy, and one of the most exciting offshore wildlife birding experiences in New Zealand.

 Why Tutukaka has such large feeding workups